gregertw/packetstrap/README.md

 # ./fixhaproxy.sh
 ```

-Now you can watch and wait to see if the deployment returns
+Now you can connect to your helper node on http://a.b.c.d:9000/ and look at haproxy status as the servers are coming up.

+NOTE!!!
+The Packet out-of-band console will not be able to show anything once the server has booted into Fedora CoreOS.

 ```
 # ./openshift-install --dir=packetinstall wait-for bootstrap-complete --log-level=info
 INFO Waiting up to 20m0s for the Kubernetes API at https://api.test.demonstr8.net:6443&#8230;
 ```

-It should look like this if it succeeds
+It should look like this if it succeeds:

 ```
 # ./openshift-install --dir=packetinstall wait-for bootstrap-complete --log-level=info